 Since 1886, Hotel Monteleone has been a French Quarter Legend.
 Classically elegant, the Monteleone has preserved its history and grandeur that originally attracted such renowned individuals as Liberace, Louis Prima, Elvis Presley and even James Gandolfini.
 The hotel is one of only three in the United States to be honored with the distinguished Friends of Libraries’ USA Literary Landmark designation, as the Hotel Monteleone has hosted William Faulkner, Tennessee Williams, Truman Capote and others.

-Some of the city’s finest dining establishments are within the hotel, as is the famous Carousel Bar, where guests can sip cocktails while circling the bar on the working carousel.
+Some of the city’s finest dining takes place at Criollo Restaurant within the hotel, as is the famous Carousel Bar & Lounge, where guests can sip cocktails while circling the bar on the working carousel.
 Spa Aria, also within the 600-room property, offers a complete menu of luxury spa services, not far from the rooftop pool and workout facility with sweeping views of both the Mississippi River and the Vieux Carre.

 Beyond the obvious, the regal property offers some legendary surprises, such as a host of purported resident “ghosts” attributed to varied guests who remain loyal and attached to the property after many years, although we personally did not experience any such activity.
 Hotel Monteleone is a AAA Four-Diamond Hotel, only steps from Bourbon Street.

 Royal Sonesta Hotel New Orleans

 Royal Sonesta Hotel New Orleans, another AAA Four-Diamond Hotel, occupies an entire city block within all of the excitement of the French Quarter.
 It consists of over 500 rooms housed around the perimeter of the block, with the courtyard and pool in the middle where one can find quiet in the private, tropical surroundings.